 Core Didactic Series

 Throughout the year, all neurology residents meet for noon conference on Tuesdays and Thursdays.
 This conference is designed to provide broad coverage of all aspects of neurology and basic neuroscience that a resident should be expected to be familiar with during their training.
 The schedule is arranged to cover the most common neurological problems and basic sciences relevant to neurology.
 In July and August these lectures are geared towards the new PGY-2 residents and topics mainly address acute and emergent neurology.
-In January and February the conferences are given by faculty to review and prepare the residents for the RITE (Residency In-Training Exam) given in early March.
-Core lectures are given in the fall and spring.
+In January and February the conferences are given by faculty to review and prepare the residents for the RITE (Residency In-Training Exam) given in February or March.
+Core lectures are given in the fall and spring according to a block system.
 All lectures are given by Yale neurology faculty, as well as faculty from other departments such as radiology and neuropathology.
-The lectures are video-conferences to the VA hospital.
+The lectures are video-conferenced to the VA hospital.
 Lunch is provided.

-Every Wednesday at noon there are board review lectures at the VA.
+Every Wednesday at noon there are board review, neuroanatomy review and other specialty-specific lectures at the VA.
 This is a year long series of lectures that cover the most pertinent basic science and clinical aspects needed for the neurology boards.
-Each resident is assigned 3 lectures throughout the year and are expected to create multiple choice questions similar to those seen on the neurology board exam.
+Each PGY-3 resident is assigned a lecture throughout the year and are expected to review multiple choice questions similar to those seen on the neurology board exam.
 Residents are expected to read appropriate resources prior to the lectures and come prepared to answer the questions.
 Attendings are present to foster discussion and learning opportunities during the review session.
 The lectures are video-conferences to Yale.
 Lunch is provided.

 Morbidity & Mortality Conference

-M&M conference meets every second and fourth Monday of the month at noon.
-At these sessions, senior residents (PGY-4) present demographics, statistics, morbidities and mortalities that occurred during their half-month block as Yale Inpatient Senior.
+M&M conference meets twice a month at Noon.
+At these sessions, senior residents (PGY-4 and PGY-3) present demographics, statistics, morbidities and mortalities that occurred during their half-month block as Yale Inpatient Senior and Yale Stroke Senior.
 Cases are openly discussed and emphasis is given on possible avenues of care where adverse reactions could have been avoided and potential change in future management of similar cases.
+Quality improvement projects and aspects of QI are discussed at each conference.
 The conferences are multi-disciplinary with representation of medical and surgical specialties that were involved in management of the case.

-Every Thursday at 4:30PM, faculty and residents from interventional neuroradiology, neurosurgery, and neurology meet to discuss cases and their neuroimaging.
+1-2 times per month on Friday at 3:30, faculty and residents from interventional neuroradiology, neurosurgery, and neurology meet to discuss cases and their neuroimaging.
 This is a unique opportunity to get expert opinions on difficult cases, and to get comfortable with the more challenging aspects of CT scans, MRIs, and angiograms.
 Once a month this conference is held on Tuesday at noon to accommodate a larger multi-disciplinary team.

 There are many other conferences, lectures and meetings held at Yale every day.
 It would not be possible for anyone to attend all of them.
 However, residents can choose to go to any of them, time permitting, that are of particular interest or that are important for their career goals.